 Add this configuration to

-Then, configure S3 Wagon,
+Then, configure S3 Wagon, also in

 You're ready to go.
 You can deploy your artifacts just by running Maven from the command line: